bluedrop-learning-networks/supabase-cli-system-tools/README.md

 # Supabase CLI (v1)

+## Fork of Supabase's cli, adds --use-system-tools

+Supabase's `db dump` command starts a container to execute the internal `dump_data.sh`, `dump_role.sh`, and `dump_schema.sh` which in turn use the container's `pg_dump` and `pg_dumpall`.
+This is problematic because in makes it difficult/impossible to run `db dump` inside a containered environment such as Kubernetes without providing privileged access to the host system container runtime.

+This fork of Supabase's cli adds the parameter `--use-system-tools` to the `db dump` command.
+This allows for using the host system's `pg_dump`, `pg_dumpall`, and shell to execute the internal shell commands.
+This avoids the container in container problem (commonly known as dind, docker-in-docker).

+---

 [![Coverage Status](https://coveralls.io/repos/github/supabase/cli/badge.svg?branch=main)](https://coveralls.io/github/supabase/cli?branch=main)

 [Supabase](https://supabase.io) is an open source Firebase alternative.
 We're building the features of Firebase using enterprise-grade open source tools.